 FUP is administered at the local level through a partnership between public housing agencies (PHAs) and public child welfare agencies.
 PHAs interested in administering FUP Vouchers must sign a memorandum of understanding (MOU) with their partner agency to apply to HUD in response to a Notice of Funding Opportunity.
 FUP vouchers for families are awarded through a competitive process.
-Currently, depending on the size of the PHA, communities can apply for a maximum of 75, 50, or 25 vouchers.
-Communities are encouraged to apply only for the number of vouchers that can be leased up quickly, meaning families and youth that have been identified as well as landlords who will rent to them.
-Planning accordingly will prevent an unnecessary underutilization of vouchers.
-If a community is no longer in need of vouchers, HUD can reallocate those vouchers elsewhere to ensure efficiency in the Program.
+Depending on the size of the PHA, communities can apply for a maximum of 75, 50, or 25 vouchers.
+Planning and communication between partnerships will help communities avoid ordering more vouchers than they will need to serve eligible families.
+Furthermore, the HUD Secretary can reallocate vouchers among PHAs, essentially offering an "on demand" mechanism for families as well.